Rear-End Collisions in NC: Fault, Whiplash & Your Rights

 Should I get a dashcam for driving in North Carolina?

 A dashcam is one of the best investments you can make as a driver in NC.
 Because contributory negligence means any shared fault can destroy your claim, having video evidence of exactly what happened is invaluable.
 Dashcams are legal in NC as long as they do not obstruct your view.
-Front and rear cameras provide the most complete picture.
+Front and rear cameras provide the most complete picture of a rear-end event.

 What should I do about whiplash after a rear-end collision?

 See a doctor within 24 to 48 hours, even if you feel fine.
-Whiplash symptoms -- neck pain, headaches, dizziness, blurred vision -- often do not appear for hours or days.
+Whiplash symptoms -- neck pain, headaches, dizziness, blurred vision -- often do not appear for 6 to 72 hours after the crash.
 Early medical documentation connects your injuries to the accident.
 Delaying treatment gives the insurance company grounds to argue your injuries were not caused by the crash.